roman-milk/roman-milk.github.io/the-bad-doctor.md

  I was finally almost done, so I put my cock back in her mouth and instructed her to suck the rest out.

  "Good stuff, huh?"
 I said, pulling my three-quarters erect cock from her mouth.
 She was kneeling on the floor, gasping, still swallowing and trying to see through about an inch of cum.
 "Now, because you didn't swallow fast enough like I told you to, I had to give you some of the dose on your skin.
 It can soak in, but the best thing to do to make sure you don't accidentally wash it off is to go ahead and lick it off.
 Since your hands are tied, I'll help you."
-Report_Story #3